Microcystin-LR

 Microcystin-LR (MC-LR) is a toxin produced by cyanobacteria.
 It is the most toxic of the microcystins.

 Structure

 Microcystins are cyclic heptapeptides.
-The seven amino acids that are involved in the structure of a microcystin include a unique β-amino acid (ADDA).
-It contains alanine (D-ala), D-β-methyl-isoaspartate (D-β-Me-isoAsp), and glutamic acid (D-glu).
+The seven amino acids that are involved in the structure of a microcystin include the unique amino acids ADDA and D-β-methyl-isoaspartate (D-β-Me-isoAsp).
 Furthermore, microcystins contain two variable residues, which make the differentiation between variants of microcystins.
-These two variable elements are always standard L-amino acids.
-In microcystin-LR these are leucine and arginine.
+These two variable functionalities are always standard proteinogenic amino acids - In microcystin-LR these are leucine and arginine.